viktor-gustafsson/ImageResizeService/README.md

 GET
 query parameters:
 url(string) - url to image
+width(int) - width of final image
+height(int) - height of final image
-width(int) - width to crop from crop possition height(int) - height to crop from crop possition x(int) - x possition to crop from y(int) - y possition to crop from
+x(int) - x possition to crop from y(int) - y possition to crop from widthtocrop(int) - width to crop from crop possition heighttocrop(int) - height to crop from crop possition
 ```